 Lily’s unguarded intensity impresses and dismays Crosbie in equal measure.
 His second thoughts take root almost as soon as the engagement becomes public, and become more marked once it is clear that Christopher Dale will not provide Lily with a dowry.
 ‘He must give up his clubs, and his fashion, and all that he had hitherto gained, and be content to live a plain, humdrum, domestic life, with eight hundred a year, and a small house, full of babies’ (p.
 000).
 The ‘Small House’ of the novel’s title is presented as a place of established pastoral beauty, but Crosbie’s view of a ‘small house’ identifies only its constraints.
-Lily claims, rather too emphatically, that she will make no demands, and will separate from him – or ‘divorce’, as she tellingly puts it (p.
-000) – rather than damage his worldly interests.
+Lily claims, rather too emphatically, that she will make no demands, and will separate from him—or ‘be divorced’, as she tellingly puts it (p.
+000)—rather than damage his worldly interests.
 But her unnervingly possessive displays of affection, in both private and public, amount to something close to emotional blackmail.
 Crosbie shrinks from the sense that he has no way out:

-It was the calf-like feeling that was disagreeable to him.
+<EXT>It was the calf-like feeling that was disagreeable to him.
 He did not like to be presented, even to the world of Allington, as a victim caught for the sacrifice, and bound with ribbon for the altar.
 And then there lurked behind it all a feeling that it might be safer that the thing should not be so openly manifested before all the world.
 Of course, everybody knew that he was engaged to Lily Dale; nor had he, as he said to himself, perhaps too frequently, the slightest idea of breaking from that engagement.
-But then the marriage might possibly be delayed (p.
-000).
+But then the marriage might possibly be delayed. (p.
+000)</EXT>

 Crosbie is among the characters in the novel that prove themselves incapable of change.
 He simply reverts to his first commitment, which in his case is a single-minded dedication to his own social and financial advancement.
-Lily seems oblivious to his increasingly wary response to her ardour, as he frets about the financial and social consequences of his hasty engagement.
+Lily seems oblivious of his increasingly wary response to her ardour, as he frets about the financial and social consequences of his hasty engagement.
 In a moonlit walk with Crosbie, Lily opens her heart to her lover, while he seems more interested in the erotic opportunities provided by seclusion and darkness:

-“ ... to be loved by you is sweeter even than any of my dreams,—is better than all the poetry I have read."
+<EXT>‘. . .
+To be loved by you is sweeter even than any of my dreams,—is better than all the poetry I have read.’

-"Dearest Lily," and his unchecked arm stole round her waist.
+‘Dearest Lily,’ and his unchecked arm stole round her waist.

-"It is the meaning of the moonlight, and the essence of the poetry," continued the impassioned girl.
-"I did not know then why I liked such things, but now I know.
-It was because I longed to be loved."‘
+‘It is the meaning of the moonlight, and the essence of the poetry,’ continued the impassioned girl.
+‘I did not know then why I liked such things, but now I know.
+It was because I longed to be loved.’ (p.
+000)</EXT>

 Here Trollope suggests the nature of the problem that will wreck Lily’s happiness.
 She is in love with being in love, wanting, as Stephen Wall observes in his masterly analysis of this key scene, ‘her identity and her love for Crosbie to merge’.
 But she has failed to take Crosbie’s real character and ambitions into account.
 Understandably, Crosbie feels trapped.
-The scene concludes with unreserved passion from Lily, and Crosbie’s ominously self-regarding attempt to live up to the role she has created for him:He stooped over her and pressed her closely, while she put up her lips to his, standing on tip-toe that she might reach to his face.
+The scene concludes with unreserved passion from Lily, and Crosbie’s ominously self-regarding attempt to live up to the role she has created for him:

+<EXT>he stooped over her and pressed her closely, while she put up her lips to his, standing on tip-toe that she might reach to his face.

-"Oh, my love!" she said.
-"My love! my love!"
+‘Oh, my love!’ she said.
+‘My love! my love!’